lopesgon/rate-my-post/readme.txt

 7. Manipulate Votes

 == Changelog ==

+= 3.2.1 =
+* Removed several PRO version templates which were added in the latest release (not used by the free version)
+* Updated migration tools - it now works with the latest release of YASR
+* TTF font is no longer used
+* Fixed compatibility with Messenger Customer Chat by Facebook plugin

 = 3.2.0 =
 * Bug Fix: Some rating widget strings could not be translated in the multilingual compatibility mode